The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Introduction

+Despite this substantial expansion, a systematic understanding of how content characteristics in popular religious videos relate to viewer engagement remains limited.
+Specifically, existing literature lacks comparative, multimodal, and cross-religious analyses conducted on YouTube.
+Few studies have empirically connected specific audiovisual elements to engagement outcomes or examined the emerging influence of AI-generated content on spiritual communication.
+While online communities have been extensively studied, the mechanisms of collaborative meaning-making and identity formation in religious discourse spaces remain underexplored.
+To address these gaps, we propose four research questions: \textbf{(RQ1a)} What narrative frameworks do popular religious videos employ to construct their content? \textbf{(RQ1b)} What visual elements characterize religious video production across traditions? \textbf{(RQ2)} What discourse patterns emerge in religious video comment sections as spaces for collective meaning-making? \textbf{(RQ3)} How do content characteristics correlate with different dimensions of user engagement?

-To address these questions, this study employs a mixed-methods approach combining multimodal coding of video content with large-scale computational analysis of user comments.
-We systematically examine the design mechanisms of online religious videos on YouTube and their impact on user engagement patterns.
-Given that online video-sharing platforms feature both long-form and short-form videos as core content types, catering respectively to users' preferences for deep immersion and fragmented browsing, we collected 1,100 religious-themed videos covering Christianity, Islam, Hinduism, Buddhism, and Judaism from YouTube.
-Our dataset includes 1,924,477 associated user comments, which we treat as rich qualitative material carrying personal reflection, emotional resonance, and spiritual experience.
+To address these questions, we employ a mixed-methods approach combining LLM-assisted multimodal coding with human validation and large-scale computational analysis.
+We specifically focus on the ecosystem of popular religious content on YouTube across five major traditions: Christianity, Islam, Hinduism, Buddhism, and Judaism.
+Our dataset comprises 1,100 high-engagement videos, spanning both long-form and short-form formats, and includes 1.92 million associated user comments.
+Beyond mere descriptive statistics, we treat this data as rich archival material containing personal reflection, emotional resonance, and spiritual experience, and utilize statistical models to rigorously examine the correlations between audiovisual production choices and patterns of viewer engagement.

-To answer \textit{\textbf{RQ1}}, we employed AI-assisted open coding to systematically annotate the videos' multimodal elements, including narrative frameworks, visual presentation, and cinematography.
-This establishes a comprehensive design pattern taxonomy for religious video content.
-Our analysis revealed a core persuasive template centered on salvation narratives and authority-based appeals, yet with distinct visual aesthetics across faiths, such as a preference for warm color tones in Buddhist videos versus dramatic lighting in Christian content.

-To answer \textbf{\textit{RQ2}}, we applied fine-tuned LLM-assisted coding methods to analyze user discourse patterns.
-We examined thematic discussions around religious doctrine, spiritual practice, and social issues while quantifying emotional dimensions ranging from praise and awe to criticism.
-This approach maps the discourse ecology of digital religious communities.
-This uncovered a polarized emotional climate where expressions of transcendent awe and approval are nearly matched by a significant presence of anger and sarcasm.

-To answer \textit{\textbf{RQ3}}, we employed chi-square tests and correlation analysis to examine relationships between specific design choices and behavioral, emotional, and cognitive engagement outcomes.
-We identified which multimodal design elements most effectively promote meaningful participation and positive community dynamics.
-The results demonstrated that the mere presence of AI-generated content was the single strongest predictor of user reactions, its influence surpassing that of traditional elements like the video's narrative framework or persuasion strategy.